Shortcut Learning in Deep Neural Networks: Introduction

 \section{Introduction}

 If science was a journey, then its destination would be the discovery of simple explanations to complex phenomena.
 There was a time when the existence of tides, the planet's orbit around the sun, and the observation that ``things fall down'' were all largely considered to be independent phenomena---until 1687, when Isaac Newton formulated his law of gravitation that provided an elegantly simple explanation to all of these (and many more).
-Physics has made tremendous progress over the last few centuries, but the thriving field of deep learning is still very much at the beginning of its journey---often lacking a detailed understanding of the underlying principles.
+Physics has made tremendous progress over the last few centuries, but the thriving field of deep learning is still very much at the beginning of its journey---often lacking a detailed understanding of the underlying principles.\blfootnote{This is the preprint version of an article that has been published by Nature Machine Intelligence (\href{https://doi.org/10.1038/s42256-020-00257-z}{https://doi.org/10.1038/s42256-020-00257-z}).}

 For some time, the tremendous success of deep learning has perhaps overshadowed the need to thoroughly understand the behaviour of Deep Neural Networks (DNNs).
 In an ever-increasing pace, DNNs were reported as having achieved human-level object classification performance \cite{he2015delving}, beating world-class human Go, Poker, and Starcraft players \cite{silver2016mastering, moravvcik2017deepstack}, detecting cancer from X-ray scans \cite{rajpurkar2017chexnet}, translating text across languages \cite{devlin2018bert}, helping combat climate change \cite{rolnick2019tackling}, and accelerating the pace of scientific progress itself \cite{reichstein2019deep}.
 Because of these successes, deep learning has gained a strong influence on our lives and society.
 At the same time, however, researchers are unsatisfied about the lack of a deeper understanding of the underlying principles and limitations.
 Different from the past, tackling this lack of understanding is not a purely scientific endeavour anymore but has become an urgent necessity due to the growing societal impact of machine learning applications.
 If we are to trust algorithms with our lives by being driven in an autonomous vehicle, if our job applications are to be evaluated by neural networks, if our cancer screening results are to be assessed with the help of deep learning---then we indeed need to understand thoroughly: When does deep learning work?
 When does it fail, and why?